What Is My Prognosis With Rheumatoid Arthritis

 Quality of life with rheumatoid arthritis

 Rheumatoid arthritis affects people in different ways, both in the symptoms they experience and in the severity of joint changes.
 Ultimately, rheumatoid arthritis most commonly leads to joint destruction and deformity if the disease process is not altered.
 The bone and cartilage are eroded, and the surface on which the joint movement occurs is destroyed, often leading to loss of range of motion.
-This process may occur over many years, but in certain people, it develops much more quickly.
+This process may occur over many years.
+But in certain people, it develops much more quickly.

-Treatment can slow or even stop this process, but some people with rheumatoid arthritis have complete loss of function of a particular area, especially the hands.
+Treatment can slow or even stop this process.
+But some people with rheumatoid arthritis have complete loss of function of a particular area, especially the hands.
 In rare cases, when other organs besides the joints are affected in rheumatoid arthritis, especially when inflammation of blood vessels (vasculitis) is present, rheumatoid arthritis may be life-threatening.

-People often ask whether rheumatoid arthritis can spontaneously go into remission, and unfortunately, for the vast majority, the answer is no. Very few people with rheumatoid arthritis will experience complete remission without treatment.
+People often ask whether rheumatoid arthritis can spontaneously go into remission, and unfortunately, for the vast majority, the answer is no. Very few people who have rheumatoid arthritis will experience complete remission without treatment.
 Much more commonly, rheumatoid arthritis is a chronic, often disabling condition when not treated early and continually.

 eMedicineHealth Medical Reference from Healthwise